 Calculi do not cause symptoms until they become large enough to impede the flow of saliva.
 Partial obstruction causes the gland to inflate itself with marked stimulation to secrete saliva, as occurs in eating.
 The gland swells while eating and soon becomes painful.
 The swelling and pain subside in 30-60 minutes only to recur at the next meal.
 Total obstruction causes pain, swelling, and infection.
 Complications of the calculi include infection within the gland (sialadenitis), scarring with stenosis, fistula formation, and rarely the stone migrates outside the duct to appear as an inflammatory mass in the neck

 The diagnosis is confirmed by imaging studies including plain radiographs with or without injection of contrast media into the duct.
 CT scans also show single or multiple stones.
+(A retrospective study by Jáurequi et al suggested that it is uncommon to find multiple parotid calcifications in chronic parotitis, with the investigators reporting more than one calcification in the parotid gland region in just 13 out of 133 patients (10%) following parotid sialendoscopy for chronic sialadenitis. )

 Treatment is removal of the stone.
 Massage of the gland from posterior to anterior may occasionally remove stones, but most require surgical removal.
 Lidocaine injected around the duct orifice and into the duct allows serial dilatation with graduated dilators.
 The duct is filleted with sharp scissors and then massage may deliver the stone.
 This is the simplest method of removal in most instances because the required instruments are available in the ENT or dental office.
 Extracorporeal shock wave lithotripsy is an alternate treatment to fragment the stone.